A Head for Business, a Heart for People

 Yes definitely, and you should keep records to prove this.
 There are tough penalties, including a maximum prison sentence of 5 years, for employers who are prosecuted.
 Employers could be prosecuted if they knowingly employ someone illegally, and also if they have reasonable cause to believe they are doing so.
 The Home Office is auditing companies every day and officials have powers to enter and search premises to investigate possible immigration offences, and they use them.

 Employers with solid policies and processes in place for checking right-to-work documentation are in a stronger position to defend their case if they’re found to be employing someone illegally.
-To protect your business from liability and criminal prosecution:
+To protect your business from liability and criminal prosecution:- always obtain an original right to work document from the Home Office’s prescribed list before employment starts;

 Employers are also responsible for ensuring their employees continue to have the right to work throughout their employment.
 This means completing follow-up checks on those who have time-limited permission to work in the UK before their status expires.